The Magna Carta in Lincoln Castle (well, there are 3 others, but this is still pretty unique!)

 You can see another Lancaster – ‘Just Jane’ at the Lincolnshire Aviation Heritage Society at East Kirkby, near Spilsby and although it does do amazing taxy rides, it doesn’t actually take to the air at the moment (perhaps one day it will?).
 Amazing feeling to watch it head off down the runway on special days when you can pre-book (many months ahead of time) a ride in it.
 Nearly as amazing is the feeling of nostalgia you go to one of their annual 1940’s dances when you dance under the wings of ‘Just Jane’ to the fabulous music of the 1940’s.

-The Tank at the Museum of Lincolnshire Life
+The Museum of Lincolnshire Life

 The Kinema in the Woods